Academic Master

 Should We Blame or Treasure our Beginnings?

-The life experiences of any individual are meant to mold and shape the individual.
+The life experiences of any individual are meant to mould and shape the individual.
 No worry hits us unless we need to learn something out of it; it is the plan of the biggest planner.
 The Master has installed the capability of resolving the problem in an individual before any calamity hits him.
-Because all these incidences like losing a loved one, termination from a job, the struggle for repute and much more help us towards fulfilling our mission on this planet.
+Because all these incidents like losing a loved one, termination from a job, the struggle for repute and much more help us towards fulfilling our mission on this planet.
 Nature is in full command of our choices.
 The choices that we make in turn make our future.
 Every single action or choice unfolds the next chapter of our life.

 of never having a home.”
 This is an explicit blaming statement.